 The College is committed to ensuring equality of opportunity for all who learn and work here.
 We respect and value positively differences in race, gender, sexual orientation, ability, class and age.
 We strive vigorously to remove conditions which place people at a disadvantage and we will actively combat bigotry.
 This policy will be resourced, implemented and monitored on a planned basis.
-The College's Equal Opportunities Policy is published on the College's internet site.
+The College's Equality, diversity and inclusion policy is published on the College's internet site.